open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 The two typical workflows discussed below each cater to different application requirements.

-### Direct to collector (Experimental)
+### Direct-to-Collector (Experimental)

-In the direct to collector workflow, logs are emitted directly from an application to a collector using a network protocol (e.g. OTLP).
+In the direct-to-Collector workflow, logs are emitted directly from an application to a collector using a network protocol (e.g. OTLP).
 This workflow is simple to set up as it doesn't require any additional log forwarding components, and allows an application to easily emit structured logs that